shorebirdtech/website/src/pages/jobs.md

 We write the tools others will use to build Flutter apps, including the compiler used to build them and runtime used to execute them.
-We’re looking for someone who enjoys working down at on the "lower" levels of our system including the forks of the Flutter and Dart runtime and compiler.
+We’re looking for someone who enjoys working down at the "lower" levels of our system including the forks of the Flutter and Dart runtime and compiler.

 As one of our first engineers, you will wear many hats and work across many